Triple whammy of snow, ice and sleet in store for millions across South and Midwest - KTVZ

 Here’s when and where to expect ‘several rounds of winter weather’

-As the storm system pushes further east, forecasters say the storm will deliver a variety of winter weather hazards.
+As the storm system pushes farther east, forecasters say it will deliver a variety of winter weather hazards.

 “The system will be prolonged with several rounds of winter weather lasting through Friday for portions of the central U.S. before shifting to the interior Northeast,” the NWS said Wednesday.